What Bar Length Do I Need For My Piercing?

 10mm - 12mm

-If your piercing bar doesn't fully come through your cartilage piercing then it's probably too short.
-You need around 1mm gap between your skin and the end of the bar to allow for fitting the attachment.
-If the bar is too short, it can cause irritation to your piercing.
-It's recommended to get a longer length if you're unsure otherwise you may not be able to wear the jewellery at all if you can't fit the attachment.
+If your piercing bar doesn't pass through your piercing fully, then it's too short.
+There should be approximately 1mm gap between your skin and the end of the bar to allow for fitting the attachment.
+If the bar is too short, it will pinch your piercing together and can cause irritation and swelling.
+It's recommended to get a longer bar length, as you will not be able to wear the jewellery if you can't fit the attachment into the bar.

-A butterfly back stud is one of the most common earrings, it has a thin post with a length of around 10mm.
-It can be used to give you a rough guide on the bar length your piercing may need but it's always better to visit your professional piercer.
+A butterfly back stud is one of the most common earrings, it has a thin post which typically measures 0.8mm (20g) with a length of around 10mm.
+These type of earrings should only be worn in a lobe piercing and should not be worn permanently in any cartilage piercings.